 The sliding leg curl CRUSHES the hamstrings, which are very overlooked in training.
 Squats and lunges are great leg builders, but they target the quadriceps (front of the thigh) much more than the glutes or hamstrings, which are absolutely critical in sprinting faster, throwing faster, or pushing off the mound (pitchers!) faster.

 These are also an exercise that we do with every single athlete we train, and they make a world of difference.
+This exercise is especially great for whole teams or larger groups.

 Good luck this season! – Dan